Botox Injections: Purpose, Procedure, Risks and Results

 This is more likely to occur in some individuals than others, and genetic factors may play a task.

 Also, some people receiving injections of the neurotoxin which develops antibodies to the toxin that make subsequent treatments ineffective.

 Difference Between Botox And Derma Fillers:

 In summary, the differences between Botox and fillers are:

 - Botox: This freezes muscles to prevent creases and wrinkles caused by facial expressions.
 These are typically found within the upper face, like the forehead and round the eyes.

-- Dermal fillers: These use mucopolysaccharide and similar substances to “fill in” or plump areas that have lost volume and smoothness.
-This includes wrinkles round the mouth, thin lips, and cheeks that have lost fullness. they’ll even be used on forehead wrinkles, scars, and other areas that require extra volume for a smoother look.
+- Dermal fillers: These use mucopolysaccharides and similar substances to “fill in” or plump areas that have lost volume and smoothness.
+This includes wrinkles around the mouth, thin lips, and cheeks that have lost fullness.
+Moreover, they will even be used on forehead wrinkles, scars, and other areas that require extra volume for a smoother look.